nithinp7/Althea/README.md

 ### Nithin Pranesh

-Althea is a glTF-based, rendering engine built on Vulkan that I have been building in my spare time.
+Althea is a glTF-based, Vulkan rendering engine that I have been building in my spare time.
 The goal of this project is to create an intuitive, user-facing rendering API at a reasonable abstraction level, while still leveraging high-performance, state-of-the-art techniques under-the-hood.
 The progress so far and the tentative roadmap are discussed below.

 ## Progress
 #### Core Renderer